|Chief Major Advisors:

 A. Priority Registration occurs in October for the Spring semester, and again in March for the Summer and Fall terms.
 Students are broken down into groups based on class status (seniors, juniors, sophomores, freshmen), so everyone is not registering at the same time (and overloading the advisors and computer systems).
 Log on to MyRed and click on “Enrollment Dates” to view the specific day and time you can begin registering.
 It is very important to register for your classes during Priority Registration.

 Refer to the academic calendar for priority registration dates.

 Q. Do I need a minor?

 A. No, but it is a good use of elective hours.
 A minor allows you to supplement your psychology major by gaining knowledge in additional areas.
 A minor can be in any department on campus that offers a minor.
 You can search for and view minor requirements using the Undergraduate Bulletin.
 You are also encouraged to schedule an appointment via MyPlan (instructions) with your advisor to discuss which minor(s) might be a good choice based on your career goals.

 Q. What is the difference between a Plan A and a Plan B minor?

-A. Once you have a research position lined up, talk to your faculty or graduate student supervisor about earning academic credit for your time.
-If your supervisor thinks you could earn credit, you must figure out the answers to the following questions:
+A. Once you have a research position lined up, talk to your faculty or graduate student supervisor about earning academic credit.
+Refer to the Undergraduate Research section of our website for details.